KeXianting/Shopping/README.md

-# This is first commit, just to create new repo and new maven project.
-# A basic Shopping cart site will be created step by step.
-# Spring Framework, hibernate will be used.
+ #Shopping

+ #v-0.0.1 Base configuration in Spring and Hibernate

+##What is new
+* MySql datasource
+* inserting data from jsp
+* **It is first version**

+##How To Run
+1.Set up your MySql with given *db.sql* file
-# To run import eclipse as maven project and run as maven build with goals tomcat7:run
+2.Import eclipse as maven project
+3.Run as maven build with goal 'tomcat7:run'